Date & Time: Tue., May 5, 2020 at 6:00PM

 - A quick general refresher of EVP’s mission and work

-- A data-driven explanation of why the environmental vote is so important
+- A data-driven explanation of why the environmental vote is key

 - An updated view of environmental voters and non-voters